 The old fabric that you use for this test of course will in the process become a sort of de facto furoshiki in its own right, at least as long as you choose to think of it that way!

 While you might not want to use that particular fabric for wrapping beyond your practice sessions, you might well find yourself seeing potential furoshiki around the house and elsewhere, fabrics called by other names but just waiting for someone to see them as something else!
 And if you’re handy, you can even sew the raw edges of fabric you happen to have that you’d like to use as furoshiki.

-They’re similar in size to ‘fat quarter’ cuts of fabric, and are often used in sampler quilts.
+This type is similar in size to ‘fat quarter’ cuts of fabric, and is often used in sampler quilts.
 Just as there are lots of ways to tie a furoshiki, there are myriad ways to use them in projects and as interior accents.
-Some celebrate holidays like this one with koinobori carp streamers for Boy's Day:

 There are no rules, and most furoshiki bought in Japan these days are also used for display or crafting purposes, and the designs are often produced with these options as well as wrapping, in mind.
 So there is no need to blush if you get a furoshiki and don’t wrap something up in it.

 There are even furoshiki hangers like the one just above(click on the photo to see it on amazon) that make displaying your furoshiki on a wall easy, and once you use a hanger like this, you’ll never go back to thumb tacks!